 Sharesight is also completely free if you have 10 holdings or less!

 Strong Money readers save 4 months off the price of their premium plans using this link.

-My personal mortgage broker for 10 years, Deanna and her team are fantastic and can help with anything home loan related.
+My personal mortgage broker for the last 10 years, these guys are fantastic and can help with anything home loan related.

 If you’re looking for a better interest rate (you should be!) or need help getting the right home loan and lender for your situation, get in touch and they’ll look after you.
 All online, no need to go anywhere.